GSA-Forecaster: Forecasting Graph-Based Time-Dependent Data with Graph Sequence Attention: GSA-Forecaster Graph Sequence Attention

-First, GSA (predicting) estimates the similarity between the next graph signal $\mathbf{x}_{t+k}$ and each previous graph signal $\mathbf{x}_{t+i}$ by calculating their \textit{similarity scores}.
-With such scores, we can find the previous graph signals that the next graph signal truly depends on.
-The similarity scores are calculated based on the following equation:
+Initially, GSA (predicting) calculates the \textit{similarity scores} between the forthcoming graph signal $\mathbf{x}_{t+k}$ and each previous signal $\mathbf{x}_{t+i}$.
+With these similarity scores, we can find the previous graph signals that the next graph signal truly depends on.
+These scores are determined using the formula: